 ARTICLE VI.
 STUDENT ORGANIZATION ADVISOR

 The student organization advisor shall serve as a resource person and provide advisory support for the officers and members of the organization.
+The student organization advisor must be a full-time, salaried faculty or staff member not on extended leave for four consecutive weeks or longer during their advisor term.
 The student organization advisor should attend executive and general meetings, but is not required to, and the advisor shall not vote or hold office.
 The organization advisor shall serve for a term of one year, with the ability to be re-selected.
 In the event that the student organization advisor is unable to continue in their position, officers may nominate a replacement at any time, to be confirmed by a majority vote of the officers.

 The advisor and Warren B. Nelms Institute for the Connected World holds the responsibility to oversee the day-to-day functions and operations of IoT Students Club, including the management of its finances, the selection of its members, and ensuring the organization adheres to University and department policies.